 Glendon: It was, it was great crew.
 It definitely was a mixed crew with veterans, a handful of young guys like myself, Payton, Agbayani, etc. You go on the road and there would be 15-20 guys going out to dinner together and yeah, it was a great crew.

 I really learned a lot, enjoyed that a lot, and made some really good friends out of it.

 MMO: There were several light-hearted moments from that season; one of the funniest being Ventura dressing up as Piazza during a rain delay at Yankee Stadium.
 Are there any moments you can share from that year that you remember fondly?

 Glendon: The one that I always go back to is I remember spending a lot of time talking with Eddie Coleman from the FAN on flights and in-between games.
-One of the fun moments we had, I believe it was after we won the Pennant, was I hoped on his mike as Glendon from Queens like a caller, and had some fun with him.
+One of the fun moments we had, I believe it was after we won the pennant, I hoped on as Glendon from Queens like a caller, and had some fun with him.